There are several reasons people can feel like they are not accomplishing enough.

 Focus on one thing at a time and get it done

-You also have the individuals who have the issue of procrastination and feeling overwhelmed by this.
+You also have the individuals who have the issue of procrastination and feel overwhelmed by this.

-It becomes a viscous cycle of issues with organization, it knowing how to break things down into manageable steps, and then ultimately procrastinating due to falling so far behind due to the first two issues.
+It becomes a vicious cycle of issues with organization; knowing how to break things down into manageable steps and then ultimately procrastinating because of falling so far behind because of the first two issues.

-It can be as simple as a few meetings to sit down with a professional that help design organizational systems that work for you.
+It can be as simple as a few meetings to sit down with a professional that helps design organizational systems that work for you.

-To learn the skill of breaking things down into small and manageable steps, and what the proper steps should be, and lastly how to avoid the trap of procrastination.
+First, learn the skill of breaking things down into small and manageable steps.

 Get real with yourself

-If the person is willing to put the time and effort into learning to organize themselves in a way that works for them, and to break things down into small and manageable step, this can go a long way.
+If the person will put the time and effort into learning to organize themselves in a way that works for them and to break things down into small and manageable steps, this can go a long way.